Neil Peart: Death

+Neil Peart: No One's Disciple, a documentary film about Peart by Sam Dunn and Scot McFadyen, premiered at the 2026 Toronto International Film Festival.
+It premiered on September 23, 2026, on CBC and CBC Gem in Canada.

 Written works

 Nonfiction

-Peart authored seven non-fiction books during his lifetime, the last of which was released in 2016.
+Peart authored seven non-fiction books during his lifetime, the last of which was released in 2016, as well as one that was published posthumously.

 Peart's first book, titled The Masked Rider: Cycling in West Africa, was written in 1996 about a month-long bicycling tour through Cameroon in November 1988.
 The book details Peart's travels through towns and villages with four fellow riders.
 The original had a limited print run, but after the critical and commercial success of Peart's second book, Masked Rider was re-issued by ECW Press and remains in print.

 After losing his wife and (at the time) only daughter, Peart embarked on a lengthy motorcycle road trip spanning North America.
 His experiences were penned in Ghost Rider: Travels on the Healing Road.
 Peart and the rest of the band were always able to keep his private life at a distance from his public image in Rush.
 However, Ghost Rider is a first-person narrative of Peart on the road on a BMW R1100GS motorcycle, in an effort to put his life back together as he embarked on an extensive journey.

 Years later, after his marriage to Nuttall, Peart took another road trip, this time by car.
 In his third book, Travelling Music: Playing Back the Soundtrack to My Life and Times, he reflects on his life, his career, his family, and music.
 As with his previous two books, it is a first-person narrative.

 Three decades after Peart joined Rush, the band found itself on its 30th anniversary tour.
 Released in September 2006, Roadshow: Landscape with Drums – A Concert Tour by Motorcycle details the tour both from behind Peart's drum kit and on his BMW R1150GS and R1200GS motorcycles.

 Peart's next book, Far and Away: A Prize Every Time, was published by ECW Press in May 2011.
 This book, which he worked on for two years, is formed around his travelling in North and South America.
 It tells how he found in a Brazilian town a unique combination of West African and Brazilian music.
 In 2014, a follow-up book, Far and Near: On Days like These, was published by ECW.
 It covers travels in North America and Europe.
 His last book, Far and Wide: Bring That Horizon to Me!, was published in 2016 and is based on his travels between stops on the R40 Live Tour of 2015.

+In 2024, Peart's final book, Silver Surfers: Sports Cars of the Sixties, was published posthumously, a book detailing his vintage sportscar collection.